-Sewer line collapse leads to governor's disaster declaration
+Michigan governor makes disaster declaration due to sinkhole

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-That house and two others have been condemned.
-Families in 19 other homes were evacuated after water and gas services were cut.
+Following the collapse of the line about 50 feet below a major roadway, crews were forced at one point to pump sewage into the Clinton River.
+Sewage now is being pumped through temporary pipes into a working section of the line as crews construct a temporary bypass.
+County officials have asked residents to voluntary conserve water.

-Snyder’s office says there is a threat of widespread and severe damage to 11 communities, a military base and more than 200,000 homes.
+Snyder’s office said there is a threat of “widespread and severe damage” to 11 communities, a military base and more than 200,000 homes where a half-million people live.
+Homes and businesses would be at risk if the ground shifted, the sinkhole expands or severe weather rolls into the area, according to the release.

+“The bypass is of critical importance,” Macomb County Executive Mark Hackel told The Associated Press on Friday.
+“It’s going to keep basements from backing up.”

+Hackel declared a county state of emergency this week.
+He said Snyder’s declaration affirms the state’s interest in helping to deal with the problem.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.